D1Advocatus/Linux/README.md

-Click on the relavant scrip.
+1 - Click on the relavant scrip.

-Click raw or download raw file.
+2 - Click raw or download raw file.

-Go to the Download folder and open terminal.
+3- Go to the Download folder and right click and select open terminal.

+4- Name or Rename the relevant script to install.sh

 Run the following commmands: